normanfeltz/php-Minecraft-Skin-Render/README.md

 - Made 1.8 skins work (still render as the old skin type);
 - Added ability to output an encoded base64 string of the image;
 - Added optional AA (image smoothing) parameter;
+- Reformatted the entire code;
+- Made it possible to get an return instead of only a browser output;
 - Made all parameters optional;
 - Made Steve the fallback image.